Lesson 6 - Real GPU (the one-rental capstone)¶

 Overview¶

 You run these on one cheap card, in order.
-A, B, and C are validated; D is a planned optional add-on:
+Each part is a full lab page of its own:

-- Produce real inference benchmark numbers - serve a model with vLLM and run the Lesson 4 drills against it. β validated (Part C)
+- Produce real inference benchmark numbers - serve a model with vLLM and run the Lesson 4 drills against it. ✅ validated (Part D)

 - Enforce real

---gres=gpuin Slurm - the hardware counterpart of Lesson 2's fake GRES. π§ planned (Part D, optional) - State precisely what one real GPU proves, and what still needs scale/topology.
+--gres=gpuin Slurm - the hardware counterpart of Lesson 2's fake GRES. 🚧 planned (Part E, optional) - State precisely what one real GPU proves, and what still needs scale/topology.

-This page sequences; the per-topic lessons stay the source of truth.
-Each part links into the lesson that authored it.
-What this page adds is the order, the rent-once boundary, and the evidence checklist.
+The per-topic lessons stay the source of truth.
+Each part links into the lesson that authored it, and that lesson holds the real commands.
 Read the linked concepts (all free) before you boot the VM.

 What it costs, and the one iron rule¶